ns896/ns896/README.md

 ### 🌟 Current Role
 At **Zendar INC.**, I design and develop mixed signal PCB boards for automotive-grade **76-81 GHz imaging radar heads**.
 My work involves integrating high-speed devices into SOC modules using protocols like **PCIE**, **1000BaseT1 Ethernet**, and **MIPI-CSI**.

-### 💡 Previous Experience
-At **Transonic Systems INC.**, I specialized in the design, debugging, and failure analysis of mixed signal circuit boards for **medical devices**.
-My expertise includes working with FPGAs, CPLDs, PSOCs, and ARM MCUs.

-### 🎓 Research Experience
-My journey at **Adie Lab – Cornell University** led me into **RTL design and simulation** for Optical Coherence Tomography and Scanning Probe Microscope imaging systems.
-I also developed GUI-based automated diagnostic tools using **LABVIEW** & **MATLAB**.

 ## 📚 My Projects